peopleware/net-ppwcode-vernacular-persistence/README.md

 on a local repository.

-We intend to make it available at some point in the future as the [NuGet] package `PPWCode.Vernacular.Semantics.I`.
+We intend to make it available at some point in the future as the [NuGet] package `PPWCode.Vernacular.Persistence.I`.
 From then on, one will be able to install it using the Nuget package manager from inside Visual Studio.